JustinGuese/tradingbot22-tradingbots-prefect/tradingbot-website-generator/hugo/content/english/news/whales-make-waves-in-pinterests-options-market-a-bullish-trend-emerges.md

 In the last 30 days, four professional analysts have provided their outlook on Pinterest.
 The average price target is $39.5.
 RBC Capital has upgraded its stance to Outperform with a price target of $46.
 Stifel maintains its Buy rating with a target of $32.
 Wedbush maintains a Neutral rating with a price target of $35.
 BMO Capital has downgraded its rating to Outperform and set a new price target of $45.

 Options trading carries higher risks and potential rewards.
-Traders should stay informed about the latest Pinterest options trades with real-time alerts from Benzinga Pro.
+Traders should stay informed about the latest Pinterest options trades with real-time alerts from our pro subscription.

 Disclaimer: This article is for informational purposes only and does not constitute investment advice.